Brutalist Interior - Design Style Guide

 -

-Touches of reflective materials—like a chrome floor lamp or a steel-framed mirror—can enhance light and introduce depth.
-Don’t go overboard, though; brutalist interiors favor restraint.
-Use mirrors strategically to bounce light into darker corners or highlight interesting features.
-Ensure any reflective surface has a simple, unfussy frame.
+Touches of reflective materials, like a chrome floor lamp or a steel-framed mirror, will also enhance the light and dimensions in the space.
+Don’t go overboard, though, because brutalist interiors favor restraint.
+Use mirrors to strategically bounce light into darker corners or highlight interesting features.
+Make sure any mirrors have plain frames.

 -